kevthehermit/PasteHunter/docs/inputs.rst

 - **site_list**: List of site shorttitles that will be scraped.
 - **api_key**: API App key as generated above.
 - **store_filter**: This is the stackexchange filter that determines what fields are returned.
+It must contain the body element.
 - **pagesize**: How many questions to pull from the latest list.
 - **store_all**: Store all pastes regardless of a rule match.